-- To Closed, if Developer finds out that no work is actually needed. - To Scheduled, when a start and end date has been assigned for the ticket.

-• To Input Required, if Developer finds that additional information or clarifications are needed in order to estimate the effort.
+- To Closed/Released, if Developer finds out that no work is actually needed.
+Any Fix Version which has been entered should be removed. - To Implementing, after a start and end date has been assigned for the ticket. - To Input Required, if Developer finds that additional information or clarifications are needed in order to estimate the effort.